andypicke/JeffCo-OpenSpace-LotSpot-Analysis/README.md

 # Modeling

 ## Target
-- Hourly Percent Capacity of Parking Lot (0-100)
+- The target I am trying to predict is the hourly percent of capacity of the parking Lot (ie 0-100%)

 ## Features
 - Day of week: Converted into Is-Weekend binary category.